oracle-quickstart/oci-ansible-observability/README.md

 ## Contributing

 This project welcomes contributions from the community.
 Before submitting a pull request, see [CONTRIBUTING](./CONTRIBUTING.md) for details.

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

 Copyright (c) 2021, 2022 Oracle and/or its affiliates.

 Released under the Universal Permissive License (UPL), Version 1.0.
 See [LICENSE](./LICENSE) for more details.

 [oci]: https://cloud.oracle.com/en_US/cloud-infrastructure
 [oci ansible]: https://github.com/oracle/oci-ansible-collection